 David B. Sicilia

 Steve Sonka is an eminent agricultural economist with extensive experience in innovation and development in the global agricultural sector.
 He is interested in big data and its potential to drive innovative change and enable decision-makers to better anticipate and understand the implications of innovation in the sector.
-He is the founding Director of the ADM Institute for the Prevention of Postharvest Loss at the University of Illinois and is currently leading a multi-year Rockefeller grant to study these issues in Africa.
+He is the founding director of the ADM Institute for the Prevention of Postharvest Loss at the University of Illinois and is currently leading a multi-year Rockefeller grant to study these issues in Africa.

 David M. Waguespack

 John Wallis is the Mancur Olson Professor of Economics at the University of Maryland.
-John researches the interaction of economic and political development, particularly in the case of the United States.
+Wallis researches the interaction of economic and political development, particularly in the case of the United States.
 His primary interest is in understanding why governments behave the way they do, with particular emphasis on the kinds of government policies that promote or retard economic development by applying tools of economic analysis, quantitative and theoretical, to the history of American government.
-Since the early 1990s, John has worked towards understanding early American government and the critical decades of the 1830s and 1840s.
+Since the early 1990s, Wallis has worked towards understanding early American government and the critical decades of the 1830s and 1840s.